Explosion: Initiation of reaction

 A chemical explosive is a compound or mixture which, upon the application of heat or shock, decomposes or rearranges with extreme rapidity, yielding much gas and heat.
 Many substances not ordinarily classed as explosives may do one, or even two, of these things.

 A reaction must be capable of being initiated by the application of shock, heat, or a catalyst (in the case of some explosive chemical reactions) to a small portion of the mass of the explosive material.
 A material in which the first three factors exist cannot be accepted as an explosive unless the reaction can be made to occur when needed.

 Fragmentation

 Fragmentation is the accumulation and projection of particles as the result of a high explosives detonation.
 Fragments could originate from: parts of a structure (such as glass, bits of structural material, or roofing material), revealed strata and/or various surface-level geologic features (such as loose rocks, soil, or sand), the casing surrounding the explosive, and/or any other loose miscellaneous items not vaporized by the shock wave from the explosion.
 High velocity, low angle fragments can travel hundreds of metres with enough energy to initiate other surrounding high explosive items, injure or kill personnel, and/or damage vehicles or structures.

+Rapid unscheduled disassembly

+In aerospace engineering, the term rapid unscheduled/unplanned disassembly is humorously used as a euphemism for the explosion of an aircraft or spacecraft.
+It was used by Elon Musk in 2015 after a failure of its Falcon 9 first-stage landing mechanism after it lost control just before landing.